NehaTembhe/E-Commerece-Product-Recommendation-System-using-machine-learning-/README.md

    ```
 3. Interact with the web interface to explore product recommendations.

-## Screenshots
-Add relevant screenshots or GIFs here to showcase your project.

 ## Future Enhancements
 - Integrate with real-world e-commerce APIs.
 - Add user authentication for personalized recommendations.